 Right whales were once prized by early whalers due to their slow swimming speeds, coastal habitat use, and thick blubber.
 They were deemed the “right” whale to hunt, thus the name.
 Less than a century ago, these whales were nearly hunted into extinction.

 Today, this species is facing a series of new threats from human-related activities, including collisions with vessels and entanglement in fishing gear.
 Changes in the abundance and distribution of their food, likely a result of global climate change, may also be affecting their health and reproduction.
 Each fall, a portion of the species migrates down the Eastern seaboard, spending the following winter calving or nursing their young.
 Over the ensuing months, these whales share their coastal habitat with heavy volumes of cargo and recreational vessels, along with fisherman, lobsterman, and small-scale fishing operations.

 At the request of the National Oceanographic and Atmospheric Administration (NOAA), our researchers have flown daily aerial surveys for the past decade to provide real-time reports of right whale locations to mariners operating commercial, military, and other vessels in Florida and Georgia’s port areas – the only known calving areas for this species.
 These reports reduce the likelihood of collisions with right whales, and enable our researchers to search for signs of entanglement and aid in recovery efforts when necessary.

-With funding from Georgia Department of Natural Resources and NOAA, our project works to:
+With funding from Georgia Department of Natural Resources, NOAA, and the U.S. Army Corps of Engineers, our project works to:

 - monitor North Atlantic right whales during their calving season through aerial surveys designed to prevent vessel collisions and document reproductive rates;

-- provide scientific data to marine decision makers on conserving the species;
+- provide scientific data to marine decision makers on conserving the species and their habitat;

 - aid rescue and recovery efforts to disentangle whales from fishing gear;